gillimo/research-agent/docs/tickets.md

 - [x] UAT62: Prompt-only event filtering test
   Add a unit test to ensure `_wait_for_prompt_text` ignores non-prompt events.
   Acceptance: prompt waits do not match stdout events.
+- [x] UAT63: Prompt-text timeout coverage
+  Add a unit test that exercises the timeout path when a prompt token is missing.
+  Acceptance: prompt waits return false on timeout.
+- [x] UAT64: Prompt-text multi-token coverage
+  Add a unit test to verify `_wait_for_prompt_text` matches any token in a list.
+  Acceptance: prompt waits succeed when any token matches.

 P20a ?
 UAT harness stability (task breakdown)
 - [x] UAT6a: Ensure socket inputs are accepted